Mohamedelmahdy01/DevOps_Summaries/SystemAdmin/Ansible/Ansible.md

 By following the steps in this guide, you will have a fully functional Ansible lab environment consisting of a controller and one or more target machines.
 This setup allows you to practice configuration management and automation with Ansible in a flexible, virtualized lab setting.
 Happy automating!

 ---

-Below is a simplified explanation of the two primary methods for running Ansible, presented in Markdown:
----

-Below is an in‐depth explanation for configuring Ansible inventories and testing connectivity.
-This version incorporates most of the details from the original translation file without leaving out key concepts.
-It’s written in Markdown and includes detailed examples in both INI and YAML formats, along with connectivity testing examples.

----

 # Configuring Inventory in Ansible and Testing Connectivity